“Not all readers are leaders, but all leaders are readers.” -Harry S. Truman

 Thankfully, it’s the 21st century and there are a lot of technological solutions that eliminate most of the excuses for not reading.
-The easiest way to circumvent every downside to bringing around books is to invest in an e-reader with a waterproof case.
-E-ink displays can be a bit pricey at first, but the amount of free and common-domain content is staggering; thousands of hours of reading that don’t cost a dime.
-Add in the general discount on digital versions of books and the ability to keep an entire library in the space of a tablet, there’s no way to go wrong with buying an e-reader.
+The easiest way to circumvent every downside to carrying around books is to invest in an e-reader with a waterproof case.
+E-ink displays can be a high initial investment, but the amount of free and common-domain content is staggering; thousands of hours of reading that don’t cost a dime.
+Add in the general discount on digital versions of books and the ability to keep an entire library in the space of a tablet?
+There’s no way to go wrong with buying an e-reader.

 Sometimes, whether because you work in a secure area or because you don’t like digital displays/audiobooks, the only way to get your reading in is through a good old-fashioned paperback.
-If you’re in the service, you’re an expert at packing; “I don’t have room” is no excuse for one book.
-Rotate between fiction and nonfiction, entertainment and professional/personal development.
+If you’re in the service, you’re an expert at packing.
+“I don’t have room” is no excuse for one book.
+Rotate between fiction, nonfiction, entertainment, and professional/personal development.
 Bring a ziplock bag to keep it as dry and clean as possible.

 Reading (or listening) is an important skill that requires maintenance to keep your brain healthy and active.
 It keeps you sharp while also improving your knowledge and understanding of the world.
 Don’t know where to get started?
 There’s a reason that nearly every high-ranking commander has a recommended reading list.
-Start with the list from the mad dog himself; Secretary of Defense James Mattis has discussed his own reading list many times, one version of which you can find here: http://smallwarsjournal.com/blog/ltgen-james-mattis-reading-list (Taliban by Ahmed Rashid is on that list and probably a good place to start).
-Happy reading!
+Start with the list from the mad dog himself – Secretary of Defense James Mattis has discussed his own reading list many times, one version of which you can find here (Taliban by Ahmed Rashid is on that list and probably a good place to start).

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.